Posted on October 8, 2018 and last updated on February 06, 2025

 Doing the traverse requires summiting two not insubstantial mountains, with a fairly deep col between them, so be prepared for a hard and tiring hike.

-As it was in the Fall of 2018, if you complete the traverse from Bald Mountain to Saddleback Wind Mountain, you either have to return the way you came or you can head down from the summit to the wind farm access road.
-It’s a half-mile to the access road from the Saddleback summit, and another 3.2 miles down the well-maintained dirt road to the office and parking area.
+If you complete the two-summit traverse, from Bald Mountain to Saddleback Wind Mountain, you either have to return the way you came or, if you planned ahead and left two cars at both trailheads, continue down the wind farm access road.
+From the summit of Saddleback, you can head down a half-mile blazed footpath to the 3.2-mile wind farm access road.
+The dirt road is well-maintained and ends at the office and parking area at the base.

 If you start from the Saddleback Ridge Wind office, off Winter Hill Road, park behind the main office in the large lot.
 Head back the way you came down the driveway, turning right onto the access road, which is blocked by a locked gate.
 Make sure you call ahead (207-381-7327) to see if the road is open.
 It gets closed periodically for maintenance, and it is never open during the winter, when ice can fly off the turbines and be fatally dangerous.